FernMiran/Blackjack-3D/README.md

 This project is a 3D implementation of the classic casino game Blackjack, developed using Unity.
 It features realistic 3D card animations, an intuitive user interface, and adheres to standard Blackjack rules.

 ## Key Features
-- Fully 3D environment with animated card dealing and flipping
+- Fully 3D environment with animated card dealing and flipping.
 - Realistic card physics and interactions
 - Multiple local players.
+- Highly customizable visual themes and parameters.
 - Intuitive UI for player actions (Hit, Stand)
 - Accurate Blackjack rules implementation.

 ## Technical Highlights
 - Coroutine-based animation system for smooth card movements.
-- Event-driven architecture, with decoupled and expandable logic and UI.
+- Event-driven architecture, with decoupled and expandable logic and view.
 - Modular code structure for easy expansion and maintenance.

 ## Future Enhancements
-- Implement "Split" logic and animations.
+- Implement "Split" and "Double" logic and animations.
 - Additional casino ambient sounds and visual effects.
 - Implement a betting system.
 - Integration with a broader casino game suite.